Poisson Hail on a Wireless Ground: Introduction

-The SBD dynamics was first studied in \cite{preston1975spatial} and was then the object of numerous further studies.
+The SBD dynamics was first studied in \cite{preston1975spatial} and was then the subject of numerous further studies.
 The PHHG dynamics was introduced in \cite{baccelli_foss_2011}.
 The stability condition is known.
 The steady state can be constructed for both compact and infinite spaces.
-Both dynamics are rather well understood.
+Both dynamics are well understood.
 The WSBD model was introduced in \cite{sankararaman2017spatial} for the compact and continuous space case.
-The infinite discrete space case was analyzed in \cite{sankararaman2019interference}, where the stability conditions were obtained and a closed form for the steady state queue size was derived.
+A model with the infinite discrete space case was analyzed in \cite{sankararaman2019interference}, where the stability conditions were obtained and a closed form was derived for the steady state queue size.
 The infinite continuous state space case is unsolved at this stage, to the best of our knowledge.

-As explained above, the PHWG model, which is the central topic of the present paper, admits both WSBD and PHHG (and hence SBS) as special cases.
+As explained above, the PHWG model, which is the central topic of the present paper, admits both WSBD and PHHG (and hence SBD) as special cases.
 In view of the state of the art for these special cases, we will restrict ourselves to the compact state space case.
-The first objectives are the construction of the steady state and the identification of the stability region of PHWG.
-Our main result on the matter is the proof of the fact that, when fixing all parameters of the model except $\lambda$, there exists a critical value $\lambda_c$ such that if $\lambda < \lambda_c$, the PHWG dynamics is a positive recurrent continuous Markov chain on the space of counting measures, whereas it is transient if $\lambda > \lambda_c$.
-Another aim is the comparison of PHWG with all the dynamics listed above.
-One specific example is the identification of the parameter region where (in some sense to be defined more precisely below) PHWG does better than WSBD.
-Since WSBD is obtained when setting $R=0$ in PHWG, a simple instance is the identification of the set of parameters other than $R$ such that there is an optimum of $\lambda_c$ for $R=R^*$ with $R^*\ne 0$, and the determination of $R^*$.
-A third aim of the paper is the extension of this model to spatial birth and death with interaction (or death) functions other than that associated with the Shannon rate.
-As already mentioned, we show that there is a wide class of dynamics where the approach and results developed here extend in a natural way.
+The first contributions of the paper are the construction of the steady state and the identification of the stability region of PHWG. {Our main result on this matter is presented in Theorems 1 and 2: we prove that, when fixing all parameters of the model except $\lambda$, there exists a critical value $\lambda_c$ such that if $\lambda < \lambda_c$, the PHWG dynamics is a positive recurrent continuous Markov chain in the space of counting measures, while it is transient if $\lambda > \lambda_c$.
+Another contribution is the comparison of PHWG with the dynamics listed above.
+We study two examples in Section \ref{sec: Simulations}, one in the continuous-space setting and one in the discrete-space setting, to show that PHWG outperforms WSBD for natural values of the system parameters.
+Since WSBD is obtained when setting $R=0$ in PHWG, a simple instance is the identification of an optimum of $\lambda_c$ for $R=R^*$ with $R^*\ne 0$, and the determination of $R^*$ through numerical evaluations.} A third outcome of the paper is the identification of extensions of this model to spatial birth and death with interaction (or death) functions other than that associated with the Shannon rate.
+We show that there is a wide class of dynamics where the approach and results developed here extend in a natural way.